I know, I know, it’s been a while since I put anything up

 Poor bear oughta be knighted, you ask me.
 Service to his country.

-BATES overhears Thomas’ remark, and pins him with an icy stare.
+BATES overhears Thomas’ remark, and pins him with an icy

 GRANTHAM